GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 ### Manual Method:

-This method rely on ldif file to change the authentication mode in LDAP server directly.
+This method relies on an LDIF file to change the authentication mode in LDAP directly.

 - Run the following command to collect the `inum` for the Gluu Server installation: